AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 8. Select the file named **zotpick-pandoc-win - Shortcut.lnk** and press okay.
 Exit the Options window.

 9. Cite away!
 You should now be able to call the picker by using the keyboard shortcut for bibliogrphy/citation set by Scrivener.
-You can check what the preset is by clicking the Format menu and seeing what is listed next to bibliography/citations.
-Search for the source you need by typing in author name or title, as you would using word or libreoffice plugin.
+You can check what the preset is by clicking the **Format** menu and seeing what is listed next to **bibliography/citations.** Search for the source you need by typing in author name or title, as you would using word or libreoffice plugin.
 You can also add a colon and a number to include the page number.
 Press enter when you are done.
 Voilà!

 *Note: The preset shortcut in Scrivener didn't work for me, I think because there were two key combinations set for some reason...
-I fixed this problem by changing the keyboard shortcut under tools/options/keyboard.
+I fixed this problem by changing the keyboard shortcut under **tools/options/keyboard**.
 Search for "citations" and edit the keyboard shortcut as you please.
 I recommend CTR+G*

 10. When ready, compile scrivener into an odt file.
 Scan using Zotero as detailed on [this wepage](https://catherinepope.com/how-to-use-zotero-with-scrivener-part-2/).